Numbers (Woe, Is Me album)

-Number[s] is the debut album by American metalcore band, Woe, Is Me, released on August 30, 2010 through Rise Records and its imprint division, Velocity.
+Number[s] is the debut studio album by American metalcore band Woe, Is Me, released on August 30, 2010 through Rise Records and its imprint division Velocity.
 A re-release of the record was released on July 16, 2012 with Andrew Paiano and Hance Alligood due to the departure of Tim Sherrill and Tyler Carter.
-It was the only album to feature the original line-up after conflicts within the band.
 Number[s] was produced by Cameron Mizell in his Orlando, Florida hometown.
 The sole guest vocalist on the album is Jonny Craig.

 Release

 Upon the release of Number[s], it charted at number 16 on Billboard's Top Heatseekers chart, selling 1,700 copies in its first week.
 Two songs were released before the album itself: "[&] Delinquents" on July 29, 2010, and "Mannequin Religion" on August 20, 2010.
 The demo versions of three songs, "Hell, or High Water", "If Not, for Ourselves", and "I." had also been previously released.

 Deluxe Edition

 A re-issue of the album released July 17, 2012 featured songs with new vocalist Hance Alligood, who replaced Tyler Carter, and new guitarist Andrew Paiano.
 New vocalist Doriano Magliano, who replaced Michael Bohn, and new bassist Brian Medley were in the band at the time of the Deluxe Edition's release but do not appear on any of the recordings.
 Doriano and Brian would make their recording debut with the band on the follow-up Genesis (Woe, Is Me album).

 All tracks that saw prior releases, both from the original album and the two newer singles from 2011, have been slightly changed on this release.
 This is made most evident by many differences heard in the beginning and ending of songs - largely re-arranging how the tracks bleed into each other.